-Samick’s line of vertical pianos includes nine different options.
+Samick’s line of vertical pianos includes 9 different options.
 These range from basic to more feature filled.
 They also range in size from studio to performance.

 Now that you know something about Samick as a company, make sure that you take a look at our product descriptions for the various Samick pianos that are out there.
 We have researched the various pianos in order to give you an idea of what to expect from each line.

 Samick Grand Pianos

 Samick SIG 50

 Samick is a global music company that has been producing pianos for over 50 years.
 They produce some of the finest musical instruments, whether they be guitars or pianos.

 Their products are sold all around the world and many of them are produced every year.
 The Samick SIG 50 is just one of their many fine pianos.

 The Samick SIG 50 is a small traditional grand piano that is four feet eleven inches.

 It is designed to be able to fit into any area and it contains some of the best sound producing technology from a spruce soundboard to a laminate maple pin block.
 All of the rest of the parts come from the highest quality materials.